declare-lab/MELD/README.md

 # MELD: A Multimodal Multi-Party Dataset for Emotion Recognition in Conversation

-***As some users reported an error in the train.tar.gz file, here is an alternate link to it while we fix the old link - https://drive.google.com/uc?id=1LgBQDIUPmx0SiMOGKxM4v33ig9CSO_Ps&export=download
+***As some of you reported an error in the train.tar.gz file, here is an alternate link to it while we fix the old link - https://drive.google.com/uc?id=1LgBQDIUPmx0SiMOGKxM4v33ig9CSO_Ps&export=download

 You may execute this command to download this file on Linux based system -